cloudmesh-community/fa18-523-88/technologies/chapters/tech/jitterbit.md

 * Can be managed by non-technical employees

-While Jitterbit can provide almost limitless use-cases throughout an organzation, here are some of the key applications:
+While Jitterbit can provide almost limitless use-cases throughout an organzation, here are some of the key applications[@www-fa18-523-88-jitterbit-key-benefits]:
 * _Integrate databases and core line of business applications_
 * _Automate order processing across line of business systems_
 * _Update applications with transactional data_